grvsanthosh/javaScript-ProblemSolving/Math.md

 ### composite number

 A number that is divisible by a number other than 1 and the number itself, is called a composite number.
 This means that composite numbers have more than 2 factors.
 For example, 4 and 6 are composite numbers

+### Palindrome

+A palindrome number is a number that remains the same when its digits are reversed.
+For example, 121 and 12321 are palindromic numbers